 Venipuncture (VEN-uh-punk-shur) is the process of putting a needle in a vein.
 This is done to take a blood sample or put in a tube to give medicine, fluids, or blood products.
 If the tube stays in, it is called an IV.
 Putting in the needle is called a “stick.”
 Venipuncture is usually done by a nurse, but a physician assistant, diagnostic imaging technologist, or doctor can also do it.

-Your child might need an IV if she does not already have a central line.
-If your child does have a central line, she might need an IV to get more medicine, fluids, or blood products.
-Or she might need one for lab tests.
+Your child might need an IV if a central line is not in place.
+If your child does have a central line, an IV might be needed to get more medicine, fluids, or blood products.
+Or one might be needed for lab tests.

 Preparing your child for venipuncture